cneill/appsec-resources/training.md

 ### Miscellaneous

 - [List of naughty strings](https://github.com/minimaxir/big-list-of-naughty-strings) - A list of strings that can cause various issues - unicode decode errors, spam/profanity filter triggers, XSS, memory exhaustion, etc.
+- [Exploitable PHP functions](https://stackoverflow.com/questions/3115559/exploitable-php-functions) - A list of PHP functions that can be used for malicious purposes